AnzelleL23/bubbles/README.md

 ## D Tier
 ### Hvar (Croatia)
 - My only diving experience outside of Asia .
-- The water is a chilly 21 degrees but is as blue as the sky and with visibility rivaling that of crystal bay, maybe even better.
+- The water is a chilly 21 degrees but is as blue as the sky and with visibility rivaling that of crystal bay (up to 40m I reckon), maybe even better.
 - The biggest shortcoming is that the sites are almost devoid of almost any decently sized fish.
 - In fact there were zero corals, just some seagrass.
-- Interersting topography around the southern coasts.
+- Interersting topography around the Southern coasts.
-- There is still the occasional tuna and octopus which is quite cool.
+- There is the occasional tuna and octopus which is quite cool.
 - Unable to rank this place higher due to the severe lack of marine life but the visibility is simply too stunning to fault.
-- Had some close encounters with octopus here.
+- Unfortunately, I do not have footage of the diving here since I left all my equipment at home.
 - **Highlights:** Water conditions

 ### Koh Tao (Thailand)